-Lake Tahoe, California and Nevada
+1. Rim Trail, Lake Tahoe, California, and Nevada

-Mt.
+2. Phil’s Trail, Mt.
 Bachelor, Oregon

-Sun Valley, Idaho
+3. Fisher Creek, Sun Valley, Idaho

 While most mountain bikers come to this area to bike at the popular Mammoth Mountain Bike Park, no trip to the Eastern Sierra would be complete without riding Lower Rock Creek Trail.
 The upper section of the trail is moderately difficult, while the lower section requires advanced skills.
 As the canyon walls get deeper, the rock gardens get more frequent as the trail descends nearly 2,000 feet (and climbs only 50 feet).
 There’s even a stream crossing at the end to cool off in.
 If you shuttle, arrange to be picked up at the bottom near Paradise Lodge.
 Or, you can ride the 8-mile, 2,000-foot climb on the rarely used Old Hwy 395.

-Park City, Utah
+5. Flying Dog, Park City, Utah

-Hermosa Creek is considered by many to be one of Durango’s, and even one of Colorado’s, top rides.
+Hermosa Creek is considered by many to be one of Durango’s, and even one of Colorado’s, top mountain biking rides.
 The 20-mile straight shot begins from a meadow at the top of Durango Mountain Resort and follows Hermosa Creek down 3,000 feet (with some climbs mixed in) to the small town of Hermosa.
 It’s almost always ridden as a shuttle, though hardcore locals and pros have been known to ride it from town as a 50-mile loop.

-Crested Butte, Colorado
+7. 401, Crested Butte, Colorado

-In the mountains of West Virginia, Snowshoe offers some of the East’s best lift-served trails.
+In the mountains of West Virginia Snowshoe offers some of the east’s best lift-served trails.
 The resort even hosts a popular downhill race series.
-A favorite of East Coast riders, Powerline trail twists through the deciduous on firm, bermy singletrack, crossing roots and a handful of jumps.
+A favorite of east coast riders, Powerline trail twists through the deciduous on firm, bermy singletrack, crossing roots and a handful of jumps.
 It’s got enough going on to entertain even the seasoned pro.
 The Snowshoe Bike Park offers plenty of lessons to get the whole gang up to speed.

 The Stowe Mountain Bike Club (SMBC) opened Kimmer’s as a flowing 8-mile trail with berms, bridges and rollers.
 It was built for all skill levels to enjoy, while bonus features up the ante for advanced riders.
 It’s best ridden as an out and back or as a link between the Trapps Trails and the town of Stowe.
 Join the SMBC for one of their weekly rides to learn more about the network of trails around Stowe.

-Idaho and Wyoming
+11. Riding in ‘Wydaho’, Idaho and Wyoming